 All apprenticeships at IBM are about learning new skills.
 These apprenticeships give opportunities to people from all backgrounds, including blue-collar professionals who might not have advanced degrees, to work in positions requiring technical skills.

 IBM apprenticeships also present candidates with a training program that enables them to advance their careers in the long term.
 These work-based development programs include mentorship lessons that combine hands-on training and comprehensive learning to give a one-of-a-kind experience.

 Students have varied career paths after completing high school.
 Some might choose to advance their studies at a university, while some might prefer going straight into the industry to start working and earning.
 Some students might find it challenging to make a decision immediately after graduating.

-Fortunately, IBM offers opportunities for high school graduates who are still undecided or want to start working immediately.
+IBM apprenticeship programs are an opportunity for high school graduates who are still undecided or want to start working immediately.
 There are roles in software engineering, test engineering, junior management consultancy, junior technical consultancy, and technology sales.

 IBM New Collar Apprenticeships

-IBM’s US apprenticeships are designed to give people who don’t have an advanced degree the opportunity to work in tech.
+IBM apprenticeship programs in the US are designed to give people who don’t have an advanced degree the opportunity to work in tech.
 IBM wants apprentices to focus on core values like problem-solving, communication, teamwork, and adaptability.
 The focus is on making jobs at IBM accessible and the main requirement is a willingness to learn.